Business Administration Major BS

 - the content and level of the course are consistent with state/national-level professional, industry and licensure standards; and

-- the course carries a grade of "C-" or "S" or higher.
+- the grade earned in the course is "C-" or "S" or higher.

 Accounting, economics, and management information systems transfer courses must meet "sunset" policy requirements which specify the maximum time between when the course was taken and when the student was admitted to Metropolitan State.
 If a course is not accepted because too much time has elapsed since the course was completed, a student may demonstrate competence in some courses via exam.
 Formal articulation agreements between Metropolitan State and other institutions identify transfer of courses between those institutions.